CeleryRBLX/CeleryRBLX.github.io/docs/lua/io.md

 !!! warning "Deprecation note"

-    ``game:HttpGet`` is supported for legacy reasons but it should not be used since it has been fully removed from ROBLOX for a couple of years now.
+    ``game:HttpGet`` and ``game:HttpGetAsync`` are supported for legacy reasons but it should not be used since they have been fully removed from ROBLOX for a couple of years now.

     Either use Celery's ``httpget`` or ``syn.request``.